leewei05/data-structure/README.md

-# Data Structure in Python
+# Data Structure and Algorithm in Python